4 Cheapest Web Hosts Under $3 Per Month

 First on our list is iPage.
 It is the only one to use vDeck (a control panel) for domain name management and server administration rather than cPanel.
 In a very competitive industry, with thousands of web hosting companies advertising online for the same business, this small cost savings in vDeck software licensing vs. cPanel licensing allows iPage to consistently offer their web hosting at an incredibly low price of $1.99 per month.
 For all the features offered at this price (including $500 worth of extras packed in), it is one of the best prices in the industry for LAMP hosting with CentOS Enterprise Linux servers.
 Their renewal rates are a bit steep at $7.99 to $9.99 per month, depending on the term you've purchased.
 Signing up for a 3 year term is highly recommended.
-Their hosting does come with numerous features and over $500 in extras packed in. iPage is owned by EIG so they use MOJO Marketplace & QuickInstall for open source script management rather than Softaculous & Fantastico.
-Unlimited MySQL databases, storage, bandwidth, and domain names at $1.99 per month is the best price in the industry for LAMP hosting with CentOS Enterprise Linux servers. vDeck has 90% of the features of cPanel and iPage also offers a free domain name registration with a new account sign-up ($14.95 value), making for an overall great deal on a reliable service… Read our full review
+Their hosting does come with numerous features and over $500 in extras packed in. iPage is owned by EIG so they use MOJO Marketplace & QuickInstall for open source script management. vDeck has 90% of the features of cPanel and iPage also offers a free domain name registration with a new account sign-up ($14.95 value), making for an overall great deal on web hosting… Read our full review

 - Cheap introductory price